EPCCed/eidf-docs/docs/services/gpuservice/training/L5_devspace.md

   value: [{"mountPath": "/data", "name": "ceph-ns-store", "readOnly": false}]
 ```

-Any changes you make to data on the pod in `/data` will not be persisted between development sessions.
+Any changes you make to data on the pod in `/data` will now be persisted between development sessions.
 You can also use `kubectl cp` to copy data out of the PVC back to your VM.

 **Personal PVC**